2020 Vault Rankings

 Managing Partner: Robert S. Insolia

-Hiring Partners: Emily Rapalino (National); John Mutkoski (Boston); Christopher Price (New York); Brooks Brown (Washington); Brian McPeake (San Francisco); Jim Riley (Silicon Valley); Chauncey Swalwell (Los Angeles)
+Hiring Partners: Emily Rapalino (National); Milena Tantcheva (Boston); Christopher Price (NY); Brooks Brown (DC); Brian McPeake (SF); Jim Riley (Silicon Valley); Chauncey Swalwell (LA)

 1st year: $190,000